Course code 22 91 1550 00

 Course learning outcomes

-1. Students will be able to define a problem, employing a number of management tools.
+1. After completing the course, the student will be able to define a problem, employing a number of management tools.

 Programme learning outcomes